 Video startup Talguu has a unique vision to serve as a multi-channel video platform for global audiences and live events.
 Talguu represents television stations, professional performers and individual content providers with the objective to provide pay-per-view video streaming on a number of different devices.

-With technology at the core of Talguu’s vision, the task falls on Chief Technology Officer David Talbot to bring their ideas to life.
+With technology at the core of Talguu’s vision, the task falls on Chief Technology Officer David Talbot to bring their live broadcasting app vision to life.
 Talbot leads Talguu’s IT team and has full control over the design and development of Talguu’s applications.

 Given extensive autonomy to execute the company’s vision, Talbot didn’t want to waste any time hand-coding applications.
 As a seasoned IT professional with many years of experience using database systems, Talbot knew that traditional coding was tediously slow.
 He was also concerned about scalability — he needed to ensure that Talguu’s applications could handle large audiences without suffering from application latency or congestion.
 As he searched for solutions, he found Caspio and was immediately impressed that a low-code development platform could solve so many of his problems.